Mary Baker Eddy Library

 The Mary Baker Eddy Library is a research library, museum, and repository for the papers of Mary Baker Eddy, the founder of Christian Science.

-The library is located on the Christian Science Center, Massachusetts Avenue, Boston, Massachusetts, and housed in a portion of the 11-story structure originally built for the Christian Science Publishing Society.
+The library is located on the Christian Science Center on Massachusetts Avenue in Boston, Massachusetts, and housed in a portion of the 11-story structure originally built for the Christian Science Publishing Society.
 While the library holds the archive for the letters and manuscripts of Mary Baker Eddy which have been open to the public and scholars since 2002, it also contains other exhibits, including the Mapparium, a three-story stained-glass globe that allows visitors to stand inside a globe depicting the world of 1934.

 Christian Science Publishing Society building

 The Christian Science Publishing Society building is one of several structures on the Christian Science Plaza.
 The plaza was expanded in the 1970s with a design by Araldo Cossutta, Architect-in-Charge, for I. M. Pei & Partners.
 The building was created of limestone and granite, and designed by a local architect, Chester Lindsay Churchill.
 It originally housed all publishing-related activities of the Church, including massive printing presses and bindery equipment.
 Engravings on the exterior of the building include the words Purity and Mercy (facing Massachusetts Avenue), Peace and Faith (facing the Mother Church extension), and Hope and Love (facing Clearway Street), as well as verses from the Bible.